RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/examples/_index.md

 ---

 ## Setup
-These examples assume a default REDHAWK and AdminService install and are based on the following configuration:
+The following examples assume a default REDHAWK and AdminService install and are based on the following configuration:

 | Type     | Name        | Quantity |
 | :------- | :---------- | :------- |